STATES DISTRICT COURT FOR THE

 6. in the event of a denial of a refund request, the reason for such denial.

 IT IS FURTHER ORDERED that, to the extent that this Order may conflict with any federal law or regulation which is later enacted or amended, such law and not this Order shall apply where such a conflict exists.
 For the purposes of this Order, a conflict exists if the conduct prohibited by this Order is required by such federal law or if conduct required by this Order is prohibited by such federal law.
-This Order shall be subject to amendment or termination on the motion of any party in the event there has been a change of circumstances necessitating an amendment or termination.
-This Court shall retain jurisdiction of this matter for the purposes of construction, modification and enforcement of this Order.
-By signing below, the Commission, the State of Wisconsin and the defendants hereby stipulate and agree to the entry of the foregoing Order, which shall satisfy all monetary claims of the plaintiffs in this action against the defendants.
+This Court shall retain jurisdiction of this matter for the purposes of construction and enforcement of this Order.